farcaller/DashDoc/README.md

 As usual, you will find the associated settings under the *Preferences / Package Settings / DashDoc* menu.
 Personal settings should be made in *Settings - User*.

+### Search any topic

+DashDoc also includes a command to search any topic right from Sublime's command palette.

 ### Syntax sensitivity

 By default, DashDoc is sensitive to the syntax used in the current view.
 Dash will then consult the docset that matches the current syntax.
 Example: a lookup for `map` in a Haskell buffer will instruct Dash to search in its `haskell` docset, a search for the same word in a Python buffer will consult the `python` docset instead.